 In principle, such payments are subject to withholding tax (by the tenant or agent) at 20%, being the basic rate of income tax in the UK.
-However, the non-resident can register as an overseas landlord under the Non-resident Landlord Scheme and then account for income tax itself (again at 20%).
+However, the non-resident can register as an overseas landlord under the Non-resident Landlord Scheme (the "NRL Scheme") and then account for income tax itself, again at 20%.
 Most commercial landlords that are non-resident opt for registration under this scheme.

 One notable consequence of the reductions in the rate of corporation tax in recent years (see question 4.1 below) is that a UK corporate landlord may be paying less tax on UK source rent than a non-resident landlord.
-This disparity is to be removed from 6 April 2020, however, when it is proposed that non-UK resident companies carrying on a UK property business will be brought within the scope of corporation tax.
-Accordingly, from 6 April 2020 there will not be any withholding tax on property rental payments because non-resident landlords will be completing a corporation tax self-assessment return instead.
+This disparity is to be removed from 6 April 2020, however, when non-UK resident companies carrying on a UK property business are to be brought within the scope of corporation tax on income.
+(As is noted in question 8.1 below, gains made by non-resident companies on the disposal of a direct or indirect interest in UK land came within the charge to corporation tax from 6 April 2019.)
+It appears that such non-resident landlords will still have to be registered under the NRL Scheme if they are to receive UK-source rent free of withholding tax.